Guillaume Herincx: Works

 Guillaume Herincx, Summa Theologica scholastica et moralis, Antwerp, F. Vivien, 1680.

 His superiors, who had observed his talent and success in teaching, ordered him (1658) to draw up a course of theology for use in the Franciscan schools, and the first volume of his work was published in 1660.
-The style is concise and clear.
 In the preface to his Summa Theologica, he writes:

 The teaching of theology does not consist alone in the search after truth, but it behooves us to make use of the truth for our own sanctification and for the sanctification of others, and above all for kindling and nourishing in ourselves and in others the love of God.

 According to the constitutions of his order, Father Herincx propounds the doctrine of Duns Scotus, but he does not neglect the teachings of Bonaventure or Thomas Aquinas.

-Father Herincx was a Probabilist, and his tractate "De conscientia" is a masterpiece.
-He shows that the system of Probabilism is not altogether new, and he draws his proofs from Aquinas, Bonaventune, St. Antonine, and Scotus, although the Subtle Doctor is not so explicit on the matter as the other ancient writers.
+Father Herincx was a Probabilist, and his tractate "De conscientia" is considered one of his most significant works.
+He shows that the system of Probabilism is not altogether new, and he draws his proofs from Aquinas, Bonaventure, St. Antonine, and Scotus, although the Subtle Doctor is not so explicit on the matter as the other ancient writers.
 According to Herincx, the tempest that arose in the seventeenth century against Probabilism had its origin in Jansenism, for Rigorism was unknown among the theologians of the Middle Ages.

 The decrees of Pope Alexander VII, issued in 1665 and 1666, after the publication of Herincx's work, called for some modifications in the latter, and Father Guillaume van Goorlaeken, lector jubilate, was commissioned to bring out a new edition.

 His "Summa Theologica Scholastica et Moralis" was published at Antwerp, 1660–63; 2nd ed., 1680; 3rd, 1702-04.
 His Centiloqium Theologicum was apparently influenced by Theodore Smising.